TheOtherRolesAU/TheOtherRoles/README.md

 -----------------------

 ## Pursuer
-### **Team: Lawyer**
+### **Team: Neutral**
-The Pursuer is still a neutral role, but has different conditions now.
+The Pursuer is still a neutral role, but has different goals now.
-His vision will be set to crewmate vision and also gains a new blank ability.
+His vision will be set to crewmate vision and the Pursuer gains a new ability "Blank".
-Blank ability: He can fill a killers gun with a blank, so if he tries to kill someone, the kill cooldown is triggered (includes timeshield, Medic shield, curse, etc.) but without the murder.
+Blank ability: He can fill a killers (this also includes the Sheriff) weapon with a blank, so if the killer attempts a kill, the killer will miss the target and all cooldowns will be triggered as usual.
+If the killer blanks, no shields (e.g. Medic shield or Time Master shield) will be triggered.

 Pursuer win conditions:
 - Pursuer did all tasks & stay alive till the end + crew win | Crew & Pursuer double win

-note:
-- Blank works for every kill action (Sheriff exluded)
+**Note**
 - Pursuer tasks wont count to progress bar

 -----------------------